-UUCB has five affiliated community ministers.
+UUCB has four affiliated community ministers.
 Each is an ordained UU minister whose primary ministry is in the community.
 Out in the world, they serve as professional hospice and hospital chaplains, spiritual directors, and seminary staff.
 At UUCB, they serve in membership, workshop facilitation, pastoral care, teaching, and preaching.
 With few exceptions, their service at UUCB is unpaid.
 The word “affiliated” means that they each have a formal relationship with UUCB, voted on by the Board, and summarized in a written covenant.

 Rev. Cathleen Cox

 Contact Reverend Cat

 Rev. Cathleen (“Cat”) Cox is a Unitarian Universalist spiritual director serving individuals, life partners and communities, both UU and interfaith, by offering guidance and tools for creating balanced, meaningful and relationally centered lives in this world and this age.